IgniteUI/igniteui-docfx/en/components/general/getting_started.md

 ```

 > [!NOTE]
-> Please note that the [`ig add`](https://github.com/IgniteUI/igniteui-cli/wiki/add) command is supported only on an existing project created with Ignite UI CLI.
+> Please note that the [`ig add`](https://github.com/IgniteUI/igniteui-cli/wiki/add) command can be used if the application was created by using the Ignite UI CLI or
+> if it was created by using the Angular CLI with Ignite UI for Angular added to it by using the **ng add igniteui-angular** command.

 After going through the options of the menu and choosing which component we want to add to our application, we will notice that we have a brand new component in our project, which we can use anywhere on our page!